Pyrolysis oil: Atmospheric carbon dioxide removal

 Bio-oil is a recent contender technique for carbon sequestration.
 Corn stalks are converted by pyrolysis into bio-oil, which is then pumped underground.

 Industrial applications

 Currently, bio-oil has few industrial uses.
 A reported application is in the production of zinc oxide as thermal source.
-In this use, the fuel has substituted heavy fuel oils as a biogenic source of heat.
+In this use, the fuel has substituted for heavy fuel oils as a biogenic source of heat.
 The bio-oil is used in the kiln burners as a direct substitute with little to no change in the operational results.
 The fuel has higher water and oxygen content which makes a higher volumetric flow for the same heat capacity.